Zush vs NameQuick: AI File Renamer Comparison

 NameQuick

-Their AI provider menu is broader than most: OpenAI, OpenRouter, Claude, Gemini, Ollama, LM Studio, and MLX — seven backends including three local options (Ollama, LM Studio, MLX).
+Their AI provider menu is broader than most: OpenAI, OpenRouter, Claude, Gemini, Ollama, and LM Studio — six public options including two local options.
 The privacy story is strong: “EU-routed & encrypted” with “no permanent storage” and “data is never used to train AI” per their site.

 The Rules Engine is one of NameQuick’s distinct features — beyond renaming, it can move, tag, archive, and reorganize files automatically based on conditions you define.